ATHED/VAE_for_chemotherapy_drug_response_prediction/README.md

 Code repository accompanying the bioRxiv preprint *VAE for chemotherapy drug response prediction* by Qi Wei and Stephen A. Ramsey (bioRxiv: "id")[https://]

+## Introduction & Installation

 The idea is using a variational auto-encoder to extract lower dimension abstract data from gene expression data.
 Then applying those lower dimension abstract data to predict chemotherapy response on various type of cancers using xgboost classifier.

-A preprint based on this research will be released soon.
-Here is the link:

 You can create the virtual environment contains all necessory packages from the enviroment file provided, and with code:
 ```